maxkarnold/national-team-generator/src/app/data/clubs/help.md

 ## Basic Setup

 The club info is stored in a json file.
-It has five main properties.
+It has seven main properties.
 ### Properties
 * top50
 * top200
 * regularInternational
 * averagePlayer
+* championshipPlayer
-* average2ndDivPlayer
+* leagueOnePlayer
 * fillerPlayer
 Each property represents a rating bracket that every player falls under.
 The players within these brackets are in these rating ranges, which can be found in the `home.component.ts` file.
 ### Rating Brackets
 * 82-99
 * 76-81
 * 70-75
+* 65-69
-* 62-69
+* 60-65
 * 55-61
 * 40-54